videosdk-live/videosdk-rtc-react-sdk-example/README.md

   <img width="600" height="338" src="public/join_studio.gif"/>
   </p>

-- If you select `Interactive Live Streaming` type and `Join as a Viewer` is clicked, it will show following:
+- If you select `Interactive Live Streaming` type and click `Join as a Viewer`, it will show following:

   - `TextField for StudioCode` - This text field will contain the studio code that you want to join.
   - `TextField for ParticipantName` - This text field will contain name of the participant.